Laixu3107/EMS_for_M3PL/README.md

 # EMS for latent variable selection in M3PL model
 ## Introduction

 The expectation model selection (EMS) algorithm and EM-based L1 (EML1) penalized method for latent variable selection in multidimensional 3-parameter logistic (M3PL) model are provided.
-Both the two methods adopt the Gauss-Hermite quadrature to numerically approximate the multidimensional integral.
-The EMS apply the Newton's method for parameter updating, while EML1 coordinate descent algorithm.
-The two methods can be directly used for M2PL by setting the initial vaule of each \(c_j\)'s to zero.
+Both methods adopt the Gauss-Hermite quadrature to numerically approximate the multidimensional integral.
+The EMS applies the Newton's method for parameter updating, while EML1 uses the coordinate descent algorithm.
+The two methods can be directly used for M2PL by setting the initial vaule of \(c_j\)s to zero.

 The **codes** directory contains the following 4 files: